_2950 Gilbert Ave., Cincinnati, OH 45206 email@example.com 513-751-0651 800-847-6075

 & Federal Holidays

-2950 Gilbert Avenue, Cincinnati OH 45205 at the corner of Martin Luther King Drive and Gilbert Avenue (ST RT3 and US RT 22).
-It is in the historic Walnut Hills Neighborhood of Cincinnati, In Hamilton County.
+The house is located at the corner of Martin Luther King Drive and Gilbert Avenue (ST RT3 and US RT 22) in the historic Walnut Hills Neighborhood of Cincinnati (Hamilton County, Ohio.)
 It is accessible from I-71.

-There is additional off-street parking across the street at Gilbert & Beecher, at the African-American Chamber of Commerce.
+There is a parking lot and additional off-street parking across the street at Gilbert & Beecher, at the African-American Chamber of Commerce.

-Cincinnati Metro Bus Route 1 stops in front of the House and also stops at the Cincinnati Art Museum, Zoo, and downtown attractions (Fare is $1 for adults).
+Cincinnati Metro Bus Route 1 stops in front of the House and also stops at the Cincinnati Art Museum, Cincinnati Zoo, and other downtown attractions (Fare is $1.75 for adults).

 The Harriet Beecher Stowe House is operated as an historical and cultural site focusing on Harriet Beecher Stowe, author of Uncle Tom's Cabin.
 The site also includes a look into the family, friends, and colleagues of the Beecher-Stowe family, Lane Seminary, and the abolitionist, rights and Underground Railroad movements in which these historical figures participated in the 1830's to 1860's, as well as African-American history related to these movements, are a special focus of the House.

-The Stowe House offers cultural events and programming and the House and grounds are available to groups for rental for meetings and special events.
+The Stowe House offers cultural events, programming, and tours.
+The house and grounds are also available to groups for rental for meetings and special events.

 The adjoining grounds are maintained by the Cincinnati Park Board.